Victoria’s Secret Angels Love To Horse Around! Bella Hadid, Gigi Hadid, Kendall Jenner, And Adriana Lima Have A Passion For Equestrian Sports

-Victoria’s Secret Angels Gigi Hadid, her sister Bella, Kendall Jenner and Adriana Lima work hard to be the best they can be, but work hard and play harder is always a good philosophy.
+Victoria’s Secret Angels Gigi Hadid, her sister Bella, Kendall Jenner, and Adriana Lima work hard to be the best they can be, but work hard and play harder is always a good philosophy.
 These girls may work hard, but they still know how to have fun.

 Adriana Lima, Kendall Jenner, and Bella and Gigi Hadid make a lot of money for their brands, including Victoria’s Secret.
 Though all these girls work for a variety of labels, their Victoria’s Secret wings mean a lot to them.
 Gigi and Bella have dreamed of being angels all of their lives.